dientn/laravel-microservices/README.md

 ```

 # Generate Route from doc api use swagger

+In Controller we will add swagger anotation to generate doc. can se more [zircote/swagger-php](https://github.com/zircote/swagger-php/tree/2.x)

 In the each service run commend above to generate swagger api json
 ``` bash